Namass/Branch-Integration-Guides/deeplinked-ads-ios.md

 #### Save!

-Press the greeen "Save" button when you are done editing the link.
+Press the green "Save" button when you are done editing the link.

 ## 3. Configuring Your App to Track Installs (optional but highly recommended)